 The Oklahoma Baptist University College of Nursing is a baccalaureate program for the preparation of a professional nurse.
 The nursing faculty view nursing as a Christian ministry and as a professional practice.
 During nursing courses students learn to provide quality nursing care through competent practice.
+Our mission is to educate students to become professional, caring, and competent nurses who are prepared to integrate personal faith with the discipline of nursing while engaging in Christian service within a diverse world.
 Upon completion of the program, the graduate is qualified to take the national examination for licensure as a registered nurse in a state of choice.